Inferring intermediate states by leveraging the many-body Arrhenius law: Setup

-Eq.~\eqref{eq:gen AL} is non-trivial to derive in the many-body case, yet, it can be understood by an intuitive argument.
-In the limit $\beta \Delta U \rightarrow \infty$, the particles organize into the minimal (free) energy configuration (MEC), which is primarily determined by the structure of the potential (see Fig.~\ref{fig:MEC}).
-The escaping particle is the one with the highest potential energy, $U_{\rm{top}}$ in the MEC (also see \cite{langer1969statistical}).
-This intuition essentially leads to \eqref{eq:gen AL}, recalling that $g=1-U_{\rm{top}}/\Delta U$.
+Eq. \eqref{eq:gen AL} is non-trivial to derive in the many-body case, yet, it can be understood by an intuitive argument.
+In the limit $\beta \Delta U \rightarrow \infty$, the particles organize into the MEC, which is primarily determined by the structure of the potential (see FIG.~\ref{fig:MEC}).
+The escaping particle is the one with the highest potential energy, $U_{\rm{top}}$ in the MEC ( also see Langer et al.\cite{langer1969statistical}).
+This intuition essentially leads to Eq. \eqref{eq:gen AL}, recalling that $g(\bar{\rho})=1-U_{\rm{top}}(\bar{\rho})/\Delta U$.
 Note that activating a single particle from the MEC leads to an energy dominated free energy change in the macroscopic system.
 The latter assertion may differ for particles with long-range interactions like polymers \cite{sebastian2000kramers} which we do not consider within our formalism.

+For the sake of concreteness, we stress that our analysis relies on two assumptions.
+First, that the typical time scale for activation is much larger than the diffusive time scales.
+Second, that the activation time from the initial condition is much longer than the relaxation time to the MEC.
+Physically, this means that there is no set of particles that start too close to the absorbing boundary, or a macroscopic set of particles that starts in a local potential minimum, away from the origin, and detached from the main bulk of particles.

-The MEC was shown to correctly predict $g$ for a set of important diffusive lattice gas models \cite{kumar2024arrhenius,kumar2024emerging}, where the potential was taken to be monotonous.
-Within our trap setup, and for monotonous potentials, the MEC predicts via \eqref{eq:heaviside rho} that $U_{\rm{top}} = U(x=\overline{\rho})$, leading to
+The MEC was shown to correctly predict $g(\bar{\rho})$ for a set of important diffusive lattice gas models using a hydrodynamic theory \cite{kumar2024arrhenius,kumar2024emerging}, where the potential was taken to be monotonous.
+Indeed, it has already been established that hydrodynamic theories can correctly predict current statistics in some special cases \cite{agranov2016survival,agranov2018narrow,krapivsky2014large,grabsch2024semi}.

+Within our trap setup, and for monotonous potentials, the MEC predicts via Eq. \eqref{eq:heaviside rho} that $U_{\rm{top}} = U(x=\overline{\rho})$, leading to